-Nuvve has 24/7 service.
+Nuvve has 24/7 monitoring.
 Some problems can be handled by Nuvve remotely through a software connection.
 On-site charging station repair issues are quickly serviced using a network of trained representatives.
-If you are experiencing issues, please go to support.nuvve.com or email our team at firstname.lastname@example.org.
+If you are experiencing issues, please go to support.nuvve.com or email our team at email@example.com.

 Nuvve’s V2G software technology requires a pairing between a V2G charger (AC or DC) and a vehicle that has been enabled by its manufacturer for both charging and discharging energy from it.
 Nuvve is working closely with auto manufacturers and charger manufacturer companies to ensure this happens at the production level.
-Nuvve is also working with with auto manufacturers on R&D related to V2G.
+Nuvve is also working with auto manufacturers on R&D related to V2G.

 United States: Fleet Solutions

 – Blue Bird Vision (Type C) and Blue Bird All American (Type D)

 – Nissan LEAF Model Year 2013 and newer – Coming Soon

 – Nissan LEAF Model Year 2013 and newer